amiabix/OP-ZisK/README.md

    > [ ZisK proof generation]  (~16s for 50,217,738 steps)

 > [!CAUTION]
-> This repository is WIP and an experimental project at this stage and containa few unstable sections of the code.
+> This repository is WIP and an experimental project at this stage and contains a few unstable sections.

 ## Quick Start